pemsley/coot/blog/_posts/2022-08-28-Coot-Cryo-EM-Tutorial-Part-1.md

 7: Merge
 --------

-Merge this into the `working.pdb` molecule:
+Merge this molecule into the `working.pdb` molecule:

    - **Edit** &rarr; **Merge Molecules**
    - Check the check-button for `AF-P54311-F1-model_v3.pdb`